Patch Up or Lose your Information

 As much as possible, apply these patches.
 If you are in doubt, read on them or even ask for technical support.
 Security breaches in the IT world are common and to stay away from such a discomfort, it is best to be updated and make sure you are well-protected.

-Categories: IT Security Basics, Malware, Operating Systems
+Filed Under: IT Security Basics, Malware, Operating Systems Tagged With: Malware, Microsoft, patches, security, viruses

 Microsoft to Yahoo…… Let’s Talk Again…… Seriously